Sourcing Analyst Jobs in USA with Visa Sponsorship

 Does a Sourcing Analyst role qualify for H-1B visa sponsorship?

-Yes, Sourcing Analyst positions can qualify for H-1B sponsorship when the employer requires a bachelor's degree in supply chain management, business, industrial engineering, or a closely related field.
+Yes, Sourcing Analyst positions can qualify for H-1B visa sponsorship when the employer requires a bachelor's degree in supply chain management, business, industrial engineering, or a closely related field.
 The key is that the degree must be a genuine requirement of the role, not just a preference.
 Postings that say 'bachelor's preferred' rather than 'required' can create problems during USCIS adjudication.

 What visa options exist for Sourcing Analysts beyond the H-1B?

-Canadian and Mexican nationals can explore TN status under the Management Consultant category, which some sourcing and procurement roles qualify under depending on job duties.
-L-1 transfers are possible if you're moving within a multinational company.
-O-1 is theoretically available but requires demonstrating extraordinary ability, which is a high bar for most sourcing professionals early in their careers.
+Canadian and Mexican nationals can explore TN visa status under the Management Consultant category, which some sourcing and procurement roles qualify under depending on job duties.
+L-1 visa transfers are possible if you're moving within a multinational company.
+O-1 visa is theoretically available but requires demonstrating extraordinary ability, which is a high bar for most sourcing professionals early in their careers.

 Does my degree field matter for H-1B sponsorship as a Sourcing Analyst?